 - Open the Terminal (which you can find in Applications/Utilities), type

 and press Return.
-You’ll get a list of the currently available drives.
+You’ll get a list of the currently available devices.

 - Plug in the device.
 An alert may appear saying that the device could not be mounted: click on “Ignore”.
-Now you have to type again in the Terminal the previous line of code (or simply press the UP arrow).
-By comparing the first to the second output you can get the name of the device/partition (it should be something like /dev/disk1).
+Now you have to type again in the Terminal the previous line of code (or simply press the UP arrow) and then press Return.
+By comparing the first to the second output you can get the name of the device you plugged in (it should be something like /dev/disk1).

 sudo chmod 666 /dev/disk1

 - Now you can access the partition as long as it is plugged in.
-Because the permissions get lost every time you plug the device out, you’ll have to repeat these steps if you want to access it after again.
+Because the permissions get lost every time you plug the device out, you’ll have to repeat these steps if you want to access it again afterwards.

 Setting wwt to be executable as root by everyone